ZMH-SDUST/PhysScene/README.md

 ### Human Subjects

-All participants involved in the data collection process have provided informed consent prior to participation.
-Participation was voluntary, and individuals had the right to withdraw at any time.
+Participants were informed about the purpose and procedure of the data collection in advance.
+Participation was voluntary, and individuals had the right to decline or withdraw at any time.

 ### Privacy & Anonymization

-All data has been reviewed to minimize personally identifiable information (PII).
-Where applicable, sensitive information has been removed or anonymized to protect participant privacy.
+All data has been reviewed to minimize personally identifiable information.

 ### Data Usage